Kahiin to Hoga: Reception

-Ratings

 Kahiin started with a rating of 5 TVR in the premiere week at number 31 of most watched Hindi television series but gradually increased and entered top 10 programs.

 Kahiin to hoga became one of the most popular Indian television programs by achieved the milestone of getting TVR of 10.77 in second week of 2005, despite aired at 11:00 pm (IST) slot.
 From January to November 2004, it averaged 8.8 TVR being the fourth most watched Hindi GEC.
 In December 2004, it averaged 9.35 TVR.
 In second week of 2005, it garnered 14.54, 10.36 and 10.71 TVR in Mumbai, Delhi and Kolkata areas.

 After the exit of Rajeev Khandelwal in early 2005, the ratings decreased.
 However, with the entry of Tinnu Anand, it started to increase again and increased even more with his character's death which got 7.18 TVR in August 2006 being the fourth most watched Hindi show.

 The show went off air despite being in top 10 show as makers of the show felt that story became stretching after the exit of Rajeev Khandelwal who was replaced by Gurpreet Singh.
 The show to this date is remembered as a classic during Golden Period of Indian television fiction.